zunit-zsh/zunit/README.md

 cp ./zunit /usr/local/bin
 ```

-> For best results, the utilities [Color](https://github.com/molovo/color) and [Revolver](https://github.com/molovo/revolver) should be installed, and in your `$PATH`.
+> ZUnit requires the utilities [Color](https://github.com/molovo/color) and [Revolver](https://github.com/molovo/revolver) to be installed, and in your `$PATH`.
 The zulu installation method will install these dependencies for you.

 ## Writing Tests